Scientific title:

 What difference could this research make?

-The researchers think that SIGHT will be a low-cost and enjoyable treatment for stroke survivors with spatial neglect, and that it will reduce disability and improve quality of life in those who receive it.
+Helen thinks that SIGHT will be a low-cost and enjoyable treatment for stroke survivors with spatial neglect, and that it will reduce disability and improve quality of life in those who receive it.